Nyakorare/GuestGo/README.md

   - Place-specific visit purposes with configurable advance notice requirements (0-6 days).
   - Personnel can edit place purposes for their assigned places (in addition to admins).
   - Monthly scheduled dates retrieval function (`get_place_scheduled_dates_in_month`) for calendar views.

+- **Visit Reschedule System**
+  - Visitors can request one reschedule per visit with reason explanation.
+  - Personnel can accept/decline reschedule requests with new date selection.
+  - Full validation: weekly visit limits, place limits, and date constraints.
+  - Pending reschedule notification modal for personnel on dashboard login.
+  - Complete audit trail for all reschedule requests and decisions.

 - **Personnel Availability Management**
   - Single-day unavailability system (applies only on selected date, auto-available next day).